antiprism/mpd_oled_dev/doc/install_volumio2_source.md

 sudo systemctl status mpd_oled    # report the status of the service
 ```

+## Uninstall

-If you wish to uninstall the mpd_oled service (just the service,
-the command does not uninstall the mpd_oled or mpd_oled_cava binaries)
+Uninstall the mpd_oled service (just the service, not the mpd_oled programs
+or documentation), and the audio copy with
 ```
 sudo mpd_oled_service_uninstall
 ```